HenryDashwood/hakyll-website/things/publications.md

 ### [The Economist](https://www.economist.com)

 "To err is human.
-To er, um, ah is unacceptable"
+To er... um... ah... is unacceptable"

 ### [Dominic Cummings Blog](https://dominiccummings.com/)